tomjoht/tomjoht.github.io/_user_centered_doc/ucd-normal-distribution.md

 type: notes_ucd
 ---

-> Document what most users need to know, and omit info that applies to a tiny subset of users (edge cases or obvious information).
+> Document what most users need to know, and omit information that applies to a tiny subset of users (edge cases or obvious information).
 Adding it into the main documentation dilutes the information for the majority.